-Now that we’re living in a virtual selling world and have video messaging to work with, you can cold “call” a potential customer through a video and show them all those things at first click.
+Now that we’re living in a digital sales world and have video messaging to work with, you can cold “call” a potential customer through a video and show them all those things at first click.

 The beauty of sales prospecting with video is that in just under two minutes, you can:

 - Catch a prospect’s attention by emailing a video personalized just for them

 - Help put a face to a name and show who you are